W6RO – The Wireless Room Aboard the Queen Mary

 W6RO QSL Procedure

-To receive the Queen Mary’s very popular QSL card, just follow these simple steps:
+To receive W6RO’s very popular Queen Mary QSL card, just follow these simple steps:

-- Your QSL card or report (be sure to report the date & time in UTC)
+Your QSL card or report (report the contact date & time as UTC)

 Mail it all to:

 Long Beach, CA 90807